green-coding-solutions/website/content/blog/youtube-extension.md

 How many times do we use Youtube only to listen to songs, or to watch videos without the necessity of going for that fancy 4k/HD resolution?
 Also: do we really want to automatically watch other (algorithmically-chosen) videos after the current video is finished?
 In other words, how can we have a carbon-friendly approach while still getting the content we wanted?

-During the onboarding process at Green Coding Berlin, I was given the task of creating a simple Chrome extension that would turn off the Autoplay feature of Youtube, and would also scale down the videos to the lowest available quality.
+During the onboarding process at Green Coding Solutions, I was given the task of creating a simple Chrome extension that would turn off the Autoplay feature of Youtube, and would also scale down the videos to the lowest available quality.

 &nbsp;

 ## Installing

-First of all, you need to download the code at https://github.com/green-coding-berlin/greener-youtube
+First of all, you need to download the code at https://github.com/green-coding-services/greener-youtube

 Now open your Chrome/Brave browser, and go to chrome://extensions/